AdamMYoung/checkout-test/README.md

 This application is a demonstration of the requirements provided in the checkout.com front-end developer interview.
 The application is built using Chakra-UI due to the strong accessibility it provides, Formik and Yup for form creation and validation, and react-vis for data visualization.
 For error tracking and logging, Sentry has been included as a dependency.
 Breadcrumbs will be automatically logged prior to an error via the Next.JS integration provided by Sentry.

 For production applications, implementing Sentry on the back-end would provide much better tracing of issues across FE and BE.
 Static code analysis has also been added to align with best practices.

+Additionally, it would have been nice to add i18n with [react-i18next](https://react.i18next.com/), as well as potentially move the custom star components into a chakra-ui theme definition, sadly I didn't have the time alongside my current timetable.

 ## Structure